mendix/docs/content/ats/howtos/ht-version-2/custom-action-definitions-2.md

 ### 3.2 Example

-The widget in a Mendix app:
+This is the widget in a Mendix app:

 ![](attachments/custom-action-general-2/general-definition-2/unsupported-widget-action-app-widget.png)

-The steps in ATS:
+These are the steps in ATS:

 ![](attachments/custom-action-general-2/general-definition-2/unsupported-widget-action-ats-steps.png)

-The unsupported widget action:
+This is the unsupported widget action:

 ![](attachments/custom-action-general-2/general-definition-2/unsupported-widget-action-ats-switch-action.png)